FineTuneChicago/PragProg-High-Performance-PostgreSQL-for-Rails/README.md

 The script is called [`db/setup.sh`](db/setup.sh).
 Don't run it yet.
 The video below shows common issues for this section.

+> Skip this video if you're using the Dev Container

 <details>
 <summary>🎥 Rideshare DB setup.
 Common issues running db/setup.sh</summary>
 <a href="https://www.loom.com/share/fc919520089c4e0abb2c0a02b68bbd91">